ikatanyi/ms-leaderboard-api/README.md

 ## Task 1 Description
 Develop an authenticated Order Taking API stack that is exposed to 3rd party endpoints (example an ERP system) selling products on behalf of Melita.
-An order specifies the customer details (including personal details, installation address, preferred installation date + time slot details), the required products (e.g. Internet, TV, Telephony, Mobile) and the required package per product (e.g. Internet 250Mbps or 1Gbps, TV with 90 Channels or 140 Channels, Telephony with Free On net Calls or Unlimited Calls, Mobile Prepaid or Mobile Postpaid).
+An order specifies the player details (including personal details, installation address, preferred installation date + time slot details), the required products (e.g. Internet, TV, Telephony, Mobile) and the required package per product (e.g. Internet 250Mbps or 1Gbps, TV with 90 Channels or 140 Channels, Telephony with Free On net Calls or Unlimited Calls, Mobile Prepaid or Mobile Postpaid).
 The Order Taking API must validate these details and accept the order.
 On accepting the